 Steve Honig has been at the forefront of the public relations business for more than 30 years, having navigated worlds as diverse as Hollywood, Wall Street, Silicon Valley, the Olympics, New York’s fashion industry, the Las Vegas Strip and Washington, D.C.
 He has represented some of the world’s most recognizable companies, personalities and brands in a variety of businesses and industries.

-Honig works closely with clients to achieve specific objectives and provides counsel and tactical implementation in the areas of public relations, media relations, crisis communication, image and reputation management and brand building.
+Honig is a media and communication strategist who works closely with clients to achieve specific objectives and provides counsel and tactical implementation in the areas of public relations, media relations, crisis communication, image and reputation management and brand building.